AWSClassroom-com/kiro_on_aws/labs/lab1/README.md

    - Check that styling is appropriate.
    - Confirm edge cases are handled (e.g., missing createdAt).

+  If any of this is incorrect chat back and forth to Kiro until it looks right.

 6. Click **Accept** to add the code to your file.
 (If Kiro produces more steps you may need to also click **Accept All**)

 7. Refresh your browser at `http://localhost:3000`.